eclau29/JPACRUDProject/README.md

 * How to create/manage a database
 * Default Request Method is "GET"
 * How to use @Service and @Transactional/@PersistenceContext annotations

+#### Future Features
+* Enable the user to manually enter the recipe directions, as opposed to sending the user to a website
+* Create a shopping list feature